Photo Credit: https://www.mothwingphoto.com/

 Adrienne Dixon received thier MFA from University of Cincinnati school of Design Architecture Art and Planning in Fine Art in 2022, and her BFA in Painting from Savannah College of Art and Design in 2011.
 They have exhibited in a multitude of galleries throughout the United States Including the Contemporary Arts Center in Cincinnati OH, the Carnegie in Covington, KY, University of Kentucky Art Museum in Lexington, KY, D.C.
 Arts Center, Evansville Art and History Museum in Indiana, Parachute Factory in Lexington, KY and Zephyr Gallery in Louisville, KY.
 They have also exhibited work internationally at Chateau Orquevaux in Orquevaux, France, Press North in Queensland, Australia, and FireStation Gallery in Victoria, Australia.

-Over the past decade Adrienne has worked numerous roles in a multitude of arts institutions including preparitor, development, curation, studio manager, education manager, gallery manager, and events director.
+Over the past 15 years Adrienne has worked numerous roles in a multitude of arts institutions including administration, project management, preparitor, development, curation, studio manager, education manager, gallery manager, and events director.
 Additionally Adrienne’s artistic practice explores materialism and consumption through a lens of color theory and anthropology.

 ARTIST STATEMENT